Britney Spears memoir reaches bestseller status a week before it hits shelves

 New excerpts released by People magazine are drawing fans interested in her side of the story.
 And her Instagram, where she's usually showing off her dance moves, is now seeing Spears in book-selling mode.
 In an ad she posted, she says: "I'll have a good book one day.
 A good mysterious book."

-The publicity press includes slowly teasing out excerpts to People about growing up in Mississippi:
+The publicity press includes slowly teasing out excerpts to People about growing up:

 "For fun, starting when I was in eighth grade, my mom and I would make the two-hour drive from Kentwood to Biloxi, Mississippi, and while we were there, we would drink daiquiris.
 We called our cocktails "toddies."